Relintai/gdnative_python/README.rst

 To build the project from source, first checkout the repo or download the latest tarball.

-Godot-Python requires Python >= 3.7 and a C compiler.
+GDNative Python requires Python >= 3.7 and a C compiler.

-Godot GDNative header
+Pandemonium GDNative header
 ---------------------

 TODO (need to be copied from the gdnative module)